 The University of Montana has set goals and strategies to address reports of sexual misconduct.
 The University's approach includes the following:

-The University is currently implementing several actions and planning additional actions to achieve these goals.
+The University has implemented several actions and is planning additional actions to achieve these goals.
 Examples of actions include requiring students to take an online tutorial about this topic, collaborating with the City of Missoula on prevention and response efforts, and providing enhanced education to all UM employees about this topic and requiring them to report all known instances of sexual misconduct to the Title IX Coordinator.